jinghuazhao/physalia/README.md

 NB .gitconfig functions like ssh in the sense that login with username/password is rarely necessary.

-Efforts are highly welcome for the site's enrichment as a long-term project, to be used as a framework for other projects.

 ## MarkDown code extraction

 To extract `bash` code from GitHub markdown, the following is helpful,